Company Timeline

 Dean L. Spangler, third generation member, becomes President.

-Spangler establishes an internet presence with a web site at www.spanglercandy.com
+Spangler establishes an internet presence at www.spanglercandy.com

 1999